-The nightlife is surprisingly vibrant in this small city of 100,000.
-You will also find warm Texas weather and a low cost of living in Wichita Falls.
+The nightlife is surprisingly vibrant in this small city of around 104,000.
+You'll also find warm Texas weather and a low cost of living in Wichita Falls.

 28. Tampa, Florida

-Tampa is located in a protected ocean inlet, so it is less susceptible to the harsh weather problems beach communities tend to have.
-Sunny Tampa is also home to a diverse population of about 350,000, and the cost of living requires an income of around $44,000.
-With two hospitals and 17 health care centers, you can count on getting high-quality medical care in Tampa.
+Tampa is located in a protected ocean inlet, so it is less susceptible to the harsh weather problems that Florida's beach communities tend to have.

 27. Charleston, South Carolina

-In Charleston, you will have access to beaches, excellent restaurants, and plenty of outdoor fitness activities.
+In Charleston, you will have access to beaches, excellent restaurants and plenty of outdoor fitness activities.

 26. Springfield, Missouri